The new Equalize 2 — now with Tilt and Bandpass Filters

 - Choose channel mode for each band independently (mid, side, left, right or full processing)

-Acon Digital Equalize is available for both Windows (PC) and OS X (Macintosh).
+Acon Digital Equalize 2 is available for both Windows (PC) and OS X (Macintosh).
 Both 32 and 64 bit versions are available, and the plug-in formats VST, VST3, AAX and Audio Units (OS X only) are supported.
 The upgrade to version 2 is free for all Equalize customers and the license key is valid in version 2.

 Equalize’s smoothly variable control over its filter slopes – something we don’t recall seeing on any other EQ – along with the ability to finetune phase/latency, will endear it to mixing perfectionists.

 It’s a very, very powerful plug-in. […] Very well designed, very clean and lovely interface […]